Wednesday, 2 July 2025

 2. Check for uptime and reliability

 Ask your potential host if they offer any uptime guarantees.
 This affects the reliability of your service or choice.
-The best hosts provide close to 100% uptime, which means your website is online and available to users almost all the time.
+The best hosts provide close to 100% uptime, which means your website is online and available to internet users almost all the time.

 It’s important to point out that not all web hosting providers have the same definition of uptime.
 For example, the host might consider a site live even though many issues slow it down.